Medicine in ancient Rome: Galen

 Galen of Pergamon (129 – c.
 AD 216) was a prominent Greek physician, whose theories dominated Western medical science for well over a millennium.
 By the age of 20, he had served for four years in the local temple as a therapeutes ("attendant" or "associate") of Asclepius.
 Although Galen studied the human body, dissection of human corpses was against Roman law, so instead he used pigs, apes, sheep, goats, and other animals.
 Through studying animal dissections, Galen applied his animal anatomy findings and developed a theory of human anatomy.

 Galen moved to Rome in 162.
 There he lectured, wrote extensively, and performed public demonstrations of his anatomical knowledge.
 He soon gained a reputation as an experienced physician, attracting to his practice a large number of patients.
 Among them was the consul Flavius Boethius, who introduced him to the imperial court, where he became a physician to Emperor Marcus Aurelius.
 Despite being a member of the court, Galen reputedly shunned Latin, preferring to speak and write in his native Greek.
 He treated Roman emperors Lucius Verus, Commodus, and Septimius Severus.
 In 166, Galen returned to Pergamon, but went back to Rome for good in 169.

 Galen followed Hippocrates' theory of the four humours, believing that one's health depended on the balance between the four main fluids of the body (blood, yellow bile, black bile, and phlegm).
 Food was believed to be the initial object that allowed the stabilization of these humours.
 By contrast, drugs, venesection, cautery and surgery were drastic and were to be used only when diet and regimen could no longer help.
 The survival and amendment of Hippocratic medicine is attributed to Galen, who coupled the four qualities of cold, heat, dry, and wet with the four main fluids of the body, would remain in health care for another millennia or so.

 Galen wrote a short essay called "The Best Doctor Is Also A Philosopher", where he writes that a physician needs to be knowledgeable about not just the physical, but additionally logical and ethical philosophy.
 He writes that a physician "must be skilled at reasoning about the problems presented to him, must understand the nature and function of the body within the physician world, and must practice temperance and despise all money".
 The ideal physician treats both the poor and elite fairly and is a student of all that affects health.
 Galen thought that eleven years of study was an adequate amount of time to make a competent physician.
 He references Hippocrates throughout his writings, saying that Hippocratic literature is the basis for physicians' conduct and treatments.
 The writings of Galen survived longer than the writings of any other medical researchers of antiquity.
 Galen also wrote an astrological doctrine, De diebus decretorus (Critical Days Book III), in which he describes the importance of astrology in prognosis and diagnosis.
+In On Semen, Galen discusses his views on embryology in distinction to the earlier views articulated by Aristotle.